corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ## Transaction validity

-Each required signer should only sign the transaction if the following two conditions hold:
+Signers should only sign the transaction if these conditions are met:

-* **Transaction validity**: For both the proposed transaction, and every transaction in the chain of transactions that created the current proposed transaction’s inputs:>
+* **Transaction validity**

-  * The transaction is digitally signed by all the required parties
+  * Transactions in the transaction chain are digitally signed by all the required parties.
-  * The transaction is *contractually valid* (see [Contracts](key-concepts-contracts.md))
+  * The proposed transaction is **[contractually valid](key-concepts-contracts.md)**.

-* **Transaction uniqueness**: There exists no other committed transaction that has consumed any of the inputs to our proposed transaction (see [Consensus](key-concepts-consensus.md))
+* **Transaction uniqueness**.
+There exists no other committed transaction that has consumed any of the inputs to the proposed transaction.

-If the transaction gathers all of the required signatures, but the preceding conditions do not hold, the transaction’s outputs will not be valid and will not be accepted as inputs to subsequent transactions.
+If the transaction gathers all required signatures, but the preceding conditions are not met, the transaction’s outputs will not be valid and will not be accepted as inputs to subsequent transactions.

 ## Reference states

-As mentioned in [States](key-concepts-states.md), some states need to be referred to by the contracts of other input or output states but not updated/consumed.
-This is where reference states come in.
-When a state is added to the references list of a transaction, instead of the inputs or outputs list, it is treated as a *reference state*.
+Not all states need to be updated by the parties which use them.
+In the case of reference data, a party creates it, and it is then used (but not updated) by other parties.
+For this use-case, the states containing reference data are referred to as **reference states**.
+Syntactically, reference states are no different to regular states.
+However, they are treated differently by Corda transactions.

 There are two important differences between regular states and reference states:

-* The specified notary for the transaction **does** check whether the reference states are current.
+* Notaries *do* check whether a reference state is current.
 However, reference states are not consumed when the transaction containing them is committed to the ledger.
 * The contracts for reference states are not executed for the transaction containing them.